-43.2.1 Honors in History of Art and Design
+43.2.1 Honors in History of Art, Design, and Visual Culture

-Students planning to apply for admission to the Honors program should consult \$15.2.2 for admission requirements.
+Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.

-Honors in the History of Art and Design requires a minimum of ± 54 , a maximum of ± 60 at the junior and senior levels in Art History including: at least ± 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the departmental advisor.
+Honors in the History of Art, Design, and Visual Culture requires a minimum of ± 54 , a maximum of ± 60 at the junior and senior levels in ART H courses including: at least ± 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the Departmental Advisor.

-The Honors program in the History of Art and Design does not have a minor requirement; however, ★6 at the senior level in a Language other than English (normally French, German or Italian) is required.
-Consent of Departmental advisor is required in choice of Language other than English.
+The Honors program in the History of Art, Design, and Visual Culture does not have a minor requirement; however, ★6 at the senior level in a Language other than English (normally French, German or Italian) is required.

+Consent of Departmental Advisor is required in choice of Language other than English.

-Promotion from year to year requires an overall GPA of at least 6.5 with a GPA of at least 7.0 in all Art History courses in the Fall/Winter.
+Promotion from year to year requires an overall GPA of at least 3.0 with a GPA of at least 3.3 in all ART H courses in the Fall/Winter.

-Graduation with Honors in Art History requires an overall GPA of at least 6.5 with a GPA of at least 7.0 in an Art History courses.
-Graduation with First Class Honors requires a GPA of at least 8.0 on all senior-level Art History courses and an overall GPA of at least 7.5 on the last ★30 completed.
+Graduation with Honors in History of Art, Design, and Visual Culture requires an overall GPA of at least 3.0 with a GPA of at least 3.3 in an ART H courses.
+Graduation with First Class Honors requires a GPA of at least 3.7 on all senior-level ART H courses and an overall GPA of at least 3.5 on the last ★30 completed.

-43.2.2 Combined Honors in Art History
+43.2.2 Combined Honors in History of Art, Design, and Visual Culture

-Students may pursue a combined Honors program in Art History and another discipline.
+Students may pursue a combined Honors program in History of Art, Design, and Visual Culture, and another discipline.
 The common requirements in a combined Honors program are the same as for other Honors programs (refer to §42.5).

-A Combined Honors degree in Art History and another discipline requires a minimum of \star 36 at the junior and senior levels in Art History and a minimum of \star 36 in the other discipline.
-Requirements in Art History follow:
+A Combined Honors degree in History of Art, Design, and Visual Culture and another discipline requires a minimum of ± 36 at the junior and senior levels in History of Art, Design, and Visual Culture and a minimum of ± 36 in the other discipline.
+Requirements in History of Art, Design, and Visual Culture follow:

-- ★18 at the 200-level in Art History, including at least ★3 in an area outside the student's area of specialization. - (2) ART H 418 (★6) Honors Essay is normally required.
-However, with the advisor's approval, this may be replaced with ★6 at the 400- or 500-level in Art History courses if the student will be completing an Honors Essay in the other discipline.
-With special permission, a Combined Honors Essay may also be allowed in lieu of ART H 418 (see §42.5(7)).
-Consult the Honors Advisor for further information. - (3) ★3 at the 400- or 500-level in Art History. - (4) A further ★9 in Art History, including a maximum of ★6 at the junior level.
+- ★18 at the 200-level in ART H, including at least ★3 in an area outside the student's area of specialization. - (2) ART H 418 (★6) Honors Essay is normally required.
+However, with the Advisor's approval, this may be replaced with ★6 at the 400- or 500level in ART H if the student will be completing an Honors Essay in the other discipline.
+With special permission, a Combined Honors Essay may also be allowed in lieu of ART H 418 [see §42.5(7)].
+Consult the Honors Advisor for further information. - (3) ★3 at the 400- or 500-level in ART H. - (4) A further ★9 in ART H, including a maximum of ★6 at the junior level.

 In a combined Honors program, students must meet the promotion and graduation standards of each discipline.
-The requirements in Art History are outlined in §43.2.1.
+The requirements in History of Art, Design, and Visual Culture are outlined in §43.2.1.